selengetu/selengetu/README.md

 ## More about me 🪆

-- 👩‍💼 Data Science master's student at UofR and certified by AWS and Databricks, applying data engineering skills to big data projects.
+- 👩‍💼 I earn BSc. in computer science from MUST and  Ms in data science from University of Rochester.
-- 🌱 I’m currently learning system design, focusing on scalable architecture and microservices.
+- 🌱 I have AWS certifications such as Data engineer associate, Machine learning Specialty and Databricks Certifications such as Data engineer associate and Data engineer professional
-- 🔭 I’m currently working on Zach Wilson's 12 weeks bootcamp.
+- 🔭 I’m seeking data engineer role jobs and working on Zach Wilson's 12 weeks data engineering bootcamp.